Digital Transformation in Clinical Trials

 Open systems provide freedom to upgrade key components as they need to change and support the changes in the organization and clinical, operational model as the pharmaceutical or biotech company evolves.
 As trial execution moves from outsourced to insourced, the organization changes and partnerships are increasing, the IT system scalability and agility becomes key.
 Your IT solutions must support changes like these, and that is only possible if all processes are fully digitalized and integrated.

 The impact on Clinical Development when needing to digitalize all processes can be substantial.
-A strategy for the digital transformation must be developed, to ensure that the essential capabilities can be implemented first without impacting the business unnecessarily and disturbing daily operations.
+Develop a digital transformation strategy to implement essential capabilities without unnecessary business impact and disruption to daily operations.
 To plan this transformation, key staff in Clinical Development and IT together with management must agree on the digital vision.
-Once this is done, the definition of capabilities, development of user stories and requirements, vendor selection, and implementation planning can take place, followed by a phased implementation.
+After defining capabilities, user stories, and requirements, and selecting a vendor, proceed with implementation planning, followed by phased implementation.

 About the author